Britain accuses Argentina of "harassing" Falklands

 British government officials see this as an attempt to cut the islanders’ existing air link to Chile.

-Argentina complained to the United Nations in February over what it called Britain’s “militarization” of the South Atlantic after London announced plans to dispatch a Navy destroyer to the area and it criticized the posting of Prince William - second-in-line to the British throne - to the islands as a military search-and-rescue pilot.
+Argentina complained to the United Nations in February over what it called Britain’s “militarisation” of the South Atlantic after London announced plans to dispatch a Navy destroyer to the area and it criticised the posting of Prince William - second-in-line to the British throne - to the islands as a military search-and-rescue pilot.